 When we initially received the 100% cotton canvas fabric we thought it might too stiff and heavy for this project but after just one wash and dry, the fabric feels soft and the perfect weight for these aprons!
 And since we couldn’t decide on just one color, we selected these two rich hues, a gorgeous mustard yellow and a soothing blue.

 The apron comes in one size but because of the cross over straps, the fit accommodates all different body types.
 It wraps comfortably around the hips and falls longer in the length for extra coverage and has these deep angled pockets for holding tools and supplies.
+You can also make the matching kids apron pattern.

 Materials Needed (for one utility apron, one size):